-Level Land Use and Community Activities Reported Platinum 1.
-The city is currently implementing two Property Assessed Clean Energy Programs (PACE) (HERO and California FIRST) that offer financing for installation of photovoltaic and/or solar hot water systems on new or existing residential and commercial buildings and energy efficiency retrofits on existing buildings.
-Staff memo/recommendation and resolutions relating to PACE programs is available as supporting documentation.
-2015 2.
+Land Use and Community Design Activities

+- 5. The recently created Benicia Bicycle Club received a \$20,000 grant to increase ridership and bicycle safety in the city.
+This group will identify safe routes, post additional route signs, host bicycle repair clinics and conduct various educational events.
+The Club also conducted a "How Bikeable is Benicia" survey to assess the needs of the community.
+Finally, the group will create a marked route where bikers can view various sustainability projects in the city, i.e. the city's solar sites. - The city is currently implementing two Property Assessed Clean Energy Programs (PACE) (HERO and California FIRST) that offer financing for installation of photovoltaic and/or solar hot water systems on new or existing residential and commercial buildings and energy efficiency retrofits on existing buildings.
+Staff memo/ recommendation and resolutions relating to PACE programs is available as supporting documentation. - 7.
 The city received a \$25,000 Transportation for Clean Air Grant allowing it to stripe two additional miles of Class II and Class III bike lanes connecting existing bike lanes on Rose Drive, a busy street that connects the east and west side of the city and runs directly in front of Matthew Turner Elementary School.
 This project was completed in 2013.